eNMS-automation/eNMS/docs/source/automation/services.md

 device targets, iteration, retries, pre and post processing, result validation, notifications, etc.

-eNMS comes with a number of "built-in" service types based on network automation frameworks such as `netmiko`, `napalm` and `ansible`, but custom service types can be created.
+eNMS comes with a number of service types based on network automation frameworks such as `netmiko`, `napalm` and `ansible`, but custom service types can be created.
 Each service type must return a python dictionary as a result, and dictionaries are the primary means by which services exchange data.
-See the [Builtin Service Types](../builtin_services/) section for details on each of the different service types.
+See the [Service Types](../service_types/) section for details on each of the different service types.

 ## Service Management Panel